Quantum Visual Fields with Neural Amplitude Encoding: Additional 3D Geometry Visualisations

 \section{Additional 3D Geometry Visualisations}

-In conjunction with the quantitative results summarised in Table~\ref{comp_classical}, Fig.~\ref{more_sofas_1}-(a) provides a qualitative comparison of the reconstructed 3D geometries, contrasting the classical baseline \cite{park2019deepsdf} with QVF.
-The baseline shows a tendency towards topological inconsistencies in the representation of fine details.
-QVF demonstrates enhanced structural coherence, generating topologically intact geometries devoid of visible artefacts, as evidenced by its preservation of fine-grained features.
-Further geometric analysis using colour-encoded per-surface Hausdorff distance distributions in Fig.~\ref{more_sofas_1}-(b), reveals systematic geometric deviations for the baseline (top) and ours (bottom).
-It confirms high 3D representational fidelity of QVF for fine-grained details such as the sofa legs.
-At the same time, the colour distributions of both models align well, implying that QVF inherits the expressiveness of the classical component and further enhances it.
-This fundamental interdependence necessitates balanced co-design: While quantum circuit scaling enhances expressivity through Hilbert space exploration, the operational fidelity critically depends on the classical network's capacity to provide accurate spectra for encoding the query coordinates.
-Optimal characteristics of QVF require finding a balance between the representational capacity of the classical model components and the allocation of quantum resources.
+In conjunction with the quantitative results summarised in Tab.~\ref{comp_classical}, Fig.~\ref{more_sofas_1}-(a) provides a qualitative comparison of the reconstructed 3D geometries, contrasting the baseline—the classical architectural component in our model—with QVF.
+The baseline’s numerically elevated loss values correlate with visual structural discontinuities, exemplified by the fragmented sofa leg, underscoring its propensity for topological inconsistencies during reconstruction.
+QVF, instead, demonstrates enhanced structural coherence, generating topologically intact geometries devoid of visible artefacts, as evidenced by its preservation of fine-grained features.
+Further geometric analysis, illustrated via colour-encoded per-surface Hausdorff distance distributions in Fig.~\ref{more_sofas_1}-(b), reveals systematic geometric deviations for the baseline (top) and ours (bottom), corroborating its geometric fidelity.
+An interesting observation is that the colour distributions between models align well, meaning that QVF inherits the representative expressiveness of the classical component but enhances it due to inherent spectral connections to the quantum circuit.